test-editor/deprecated-test-editor-xtext/README.md

 An Xtext based editor to define the mapping between the test-editor and the application under test (AUT).

 This sub-project is called "aml" for Application (Under Test) Mapping Language.

+A simple Eclipse IDE with the AML included can be downloaded here: https://ci.testeditor.org/job/Test-Editor-AML-Product/